Higher-dimensional Losev-Manin spaces and their geometry: Introduction

 \subsection{Acknowledgements}

 Patricio Gallardo, Javier Gonz\'alez Anaya and Jos\'e Gonz\'alez are grateful for the working environment at the University of California, Riverside, where part of this research was conducted.
 Jos\'e Gonz\'alez was supported by a grant from the Simons Foundation (Award Number 710443).
+Patricio Gallardo was partially supported by the National Science Foundation under Grant No. DMS-2316749.
+Javier Gonz\'alez Anaya is also grateful to Harvey Mudd College and Santa Clara University for their supportive environment, where part of this research was conducted.
 We thank Alicia Lamarche for bringing to our attention the results that led to Corollary~\ref{cor:DC}.
+We are grateful to the referee for carefully reading the manuscript and providing valuable feedback, which has helped us improve the article overall.